Mad River Airport

 Mad River Airport (FAA LID: I54) is a private airport located one mile northeast of Tremont City, Ohio, United States.
 It is owned and operated by the Mad River Airpark.
 LLC.

+The mad River Flying Association was founded in 2017 to serve the airport.
+The airport has a chapter of the Experimental Aircraft Association.

 Facilities and aircraft

+Mad River Airport covers an area of 35 acre which contains one runway designated 09/27 with a 3,405 × 110 ft Turf surface.

+The airport does not have a fixed-base operator, and no fuel is available.